pwbrown/nand2tetris/n2t/README.md

 As discussed in the main [README](../README.md#n2t-command-line-utility) file, this CLI is designed to be a single program that can do all of the following actions:

+- Take one or more `.jack` files and compile them into Jack VM language generating a single `.vm` file per `.jack` file
 - Take one or more `.vm` files representing Jack VM language, and generate a single `.asm` Hack assembly file as output.
 - Take one or more `.asm` Hack assembly files, and generate a single `.hack` file containing 16 bit binary hack instructions.